Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Introduction

 \textbf{Structure of this paper.} In Section 2, we recall the definition and classification of categories of partitions and introduce the interpolating categories $\uRep (\cC,t)$.
 In Section 3, we provide some general results on the semisimplicity of these categories and recall explicit computations for several known special cases.
 Moreover, we determine all parameters $t$ for which $\uRep(\cC,t)$ is semisimple in the case that $\cC$ is group-theoretical.
 We start Section 4 with some general results on indecomposable objects in $\uRep (\cC,t)$ before deriving an explicit description of the indecomposables using projective partitions, as well as results on its Grothendieck ring and semisimplifications coming from interpolating partition categories.
 In Section 5 we apply our general scheme to various special cases, including to $\uRep(H_t)$ and $\uRep(H_t^+)$, and to the well-studied example of Temperley--Lieb categories.

-\textbf{Acknowledgements.} Both authors thank Gerhard Hi\ss{} for his encouragement to link the theory of Deligne's interpolating categories to easy quantum groups.
+\ouracknowledgments{Both authors thank Gerhard Hi\ss{} for his encouragement to link the theory of Deligne's interpolating categories to easy quantum groups.
 We are also very grateful to Moritz Weber for many useful discussions and his constant support, to Pavel Etingof and Thorsten Heidersdorf for invaluable feedback on an earlier version of this paper, in particular, for pointing out to us inaccuracies in that version, and to Amaury Freslon for feedback on an earlier version of this paper and for the fruitful idea to consider projective partitions.
-Both authors were supported by the collaborative research centre SFB-TRR 195 ``Symbolic Tools in Mathematics and their Application'' and this article contributes to the project ``I.13. -- Computational classification of orthogonal quantum groups''.
+We thank the referees for their extemely useful feedback.
+The research of both authors was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 286237555 -- TRR 195, and this article contributes to the project ``I.13. -- Computational classification of orthogonal quantum groups''.
 The second author is also supported by the Scholarship for Doctoral Students of the RWTH Aachen University.
-This article is part of the second author's PhD thesis supervised by Gerhard Hi\ss{} and Moritz Weber.
+This article is part of the second author's PhD thesis supervised by Gerhard Hi\ss{} and Moritz Weber.} \textbf{Acknowledgements.} \ouracknowledgments